isomerpages/gb-assist/pages/solutionrepo/solution120.md

 - Installation cost is supported
 - Maintenance cost is not supported

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria:Minimum  30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 No change in vendor allowed